Attaining good scores on the TSI (Texas Success Initiative) exam is crucial so get properly prepared!

 Colleges may ask students to take the diagnostic TSI exam.
 This can be part of the enrollment process.
 If that’s the case, the students are informed by the college they applied to.

-Having to sit for the TSI exam is no reason to feel discouraged or get worried.
-The purpose of the TSI exam is measuring to what extent a student is ready to successfully attend college-level courses.
+Having to sit for the TSI exam is no reason to feel discouraged or become worried.
+The TSI test’s purpose is to measure if students are ready to successfully attend college-level courses.

 If the TSI results indicate that a student is not prepared enough for college, the school’s teachers can use the test results to help them become better prepared for a college education in the best possible way.
 Learn more about TSI scores here.

-Students who reached sufficient scores on other academic proficiency tests, such as ACT, SAT, TAKS, or STAAR, are not required to sit for the TSI exam.
+Students who reached sufficient scores on other academic proficiency tests, such as ACT, SAT, TAKS, or STAAR, are not required to take the TSI exam.
 Students who attained at least the following scores are exempted:

 ACT: at least 19 in both Math and English